Jose W. Diokno: Public image

 Diokno is generally seen as the intellectual leader contrasted to the fierceness of Ninoy Aquino in opposing the perversion of the Marcos Administration.
 He managed to have the ability to lead rival political factions together.
 As senator, Diokno had a strong relationship with technocrats such as Cesar E.A.
 Virata, Placido Mapa Jr., and Vicente Paterno, all of whom joined Marcos's administration during martial law.
 According to these economists and technocrats, Diokno did not carry preconceived notions of others provided that nationalist goals could be met.
 His willingness to work with people of contrasting ideologies allowed him to adopt the Investment Incentives Act of 1967.
 Diokno was also popular among all social classes and became a liaison between Pres.
 Aquino's new government and the communists, whom he led in different coalitions in the past.
 Despite Diokno's seemingly stoic demeanor and very simple lifestyle, Diokno was also known to be quite eloquent and was completely blunt with his opinions, as he usually avoided any sugarcoating.
 One instance was when he addressed an affluent American audience at the Westchester Country Club in New York: "Let us do it as we believe it must be done, not as you would do it in our place.
 Let us make our mistakes, not suffer yours… With your help or despite your hindrance, Philippine nationalism will do the job.
 No one else can."
 The audience fell completely silent after his address.

-Diokno was also well-respected by his peers, and he carried the same stature as other talented and brilliant scholar-activists in history, including Jose Rizal and Apolinario Mabini.
+Diokno is described to have been well-respected by his peers, and he carried the same stature as other talented and brilliant scholar-activists in history, including Jose Rizal and Apolinario Mabini.